Full Stack Web Development

 - Design the website.
 Or open a .psd file that you received from another designer.

-- Slice it and export the assets.
+- Slice it and export images.

 Itching to build web apps again